Hiroreco/enreco-archive/recap-data/chapter2/day1/nodes/fuwawa-c2d1.md

 [Fluffy food for everyone](#embed:https://www.youtube.com/live/-zBlbI-EuCw?si=nzN8c0Pw0-r-m8IK&t=1696)

 And so her new adventure began.
 Thanks to the familiarity of the kingdom’s mechanics from her previous life, the fluffy one had a much easier time settling into this strange, yet oddly familiar world.
 Along the way, she encountered old acquaintances—or perhaps new ones?
 With her memories fragmented, she couldn’t be sure.
-She remembered her beloved bread lady, [Elizabeth](https://www.youtube.com/live/-zBlbI-EuCw?si=wV_c4zN2N9MCFymM&t=5394), but drew a blank on the striking blue maiden before her.
+She remembered her beloved bread lady, [Elizabeth](https://www.youtube.com/live/-zBlbI-EuCw?si=wV_c4zN2N9MCFymM&t=5394), but drew a blank on the striking Blue Maiden before her.
 So she gave her a name of her own:

 [Miss Mustard](#embed:https://www.youtube.com/watch?v=-zBlbI-EuCw&t=3399s)